 AKROGIALI, is one of the cheapest apartments to rent in the area, where all essential comforts are offered.

-Facilities include, a parking lot, fifteen (15) fully furnished twin and three-bed rooms, fully equipped with air-condition, a fridge, Tv-Set, Wifi-Internet throughout the hotel as well as on the beach and sliding screens all overlooking the Evian Gulf.
+Facilities include, a parking lot, sixteen (16) fully furnished twin and three-bed rooms, fully equipped with air-condition, a fridge, Tv-Set, Wifi-Internet throughout the hotel as well as on the beach and sliding screens all overlooking the Evian Gulf.
 The rooms are being cleaned every day.
+Pets are not allowed.
 Our family-friendly garden couldn't be less than the indispensable part of our complex, where you can sit and relax, enjoying the sandy beach and the blue of the sea, feeling carefree and worriless.
 We also have a fully equipped common kitchen where you can make breakfast.
 We take your taxi transfer from / to the airport on your own charge.
 Guests who would like to use this service are kindly requested to contact the property before arrival.

 Relax, enjoy the sandy beach and the blue of the sea.
 Free sun beds and umbrellas on the beach with Wifi only for our customers.